 The Tier 1 leverage ratio and SLR are capital measures that are both computed under U.S. Basel III rules, with the primary difference between the two being that the SLR denominator includes off-balance sheet exposures.
 The SLR denominator is calculated for each reporting period based on the average daily balance of consolidated on-balance sheet assets during the calendar quarter less certain amounts deducted from Tier 1 capital at quarter-end.
 The SLR denominator also includes the arithmetic mean of month-end balances during the calendar quarter of certain off-balance sheet exposures associated with derivatives (including derivatives that are centrally cleared for clients and sold credit protection), repo-style transactions and other off-balance sheet items.
-For more information on the supplementary leverage ratio, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Regulatory Capital Ratios" in the Form 10-Q.
+For more information on the supplementary leverage ratio, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Regulatory Capital Ratios" in Part II, Item 7 of the 2019 Form 10-K.